EXERCISE SCIENCE or SPORT MANAGEMENT

 As of Fall 2018, incoming SEBS students will not be able to declare a major in Sport Management.
 Students who enrolled in SEBS Spring 2018 or earlier are eligible to declare a major in Sport Management.
 All SEBS students are eligible to declare the Exercise Science major.

 Beginning in Fall 2020, there will be a new curriculum for the Exercise Science major.
 This change will affect any student who declares in the Fall 2020 semester or later.
 You can also review the new curriculum at: https://kines.rutgers.edu/majors

-Students who registered will be sent an email the morning of the June 17th.
-All students will have access to the virtual meeting from June 17th until June 18th to accommodate everyone's schedules and time zones.
+Students who registered will be sent an email on the morning of July 28th.
+All students will have access to the virtual meeting from July 28th until June 29th to accommodate everyone's schedules and time zones.
 You must watch and listen to the virtual declaration meeting in its entirety.
 At the end of the presentation, you must enter a password and complete a short survey.
-A link will also be provided to students so that you can join a question and answer session (via WebEx meeting) with the Department of Kinesiology and Health Academic Advisor, Daria Gonzalez, at 7pm on June 18th.
+A link will also be provided to students so that you can join a question and answer session (via WebEx meeting) with the Department of Kinesiology and Health Academic Advisor, Daria Gonzalez, at 7pm on July 29th.